-Name, Address and Year of Birth Positions Held with the Funds/Time Served Principal Occupation(s) During Past 5 Years Kent E. Weaver, Jr. 1650 Market Street, Suite 1200 Philadelphia, PA 19103 Year of Birth: 1967 President of the Funds since November 2019.
-President of Glenmede Investment Management LP (since 2021); Director of Client Service of Glenmede Investment Management LP (July 2015- 2021); Former Director of Client Service and Sales, Chief Compliance Officer of Philadelphia International Advisors, LP (2002-June 2015).
-Kimberly C. Osborne 1650 Market Street, Suite 1200 Philadelphia, PA 19103 Year of Birth: 1966 Executive Vice President of the Funds since December 1997; Assistant Treasurer of the Funds since December 2020.
+Name, Address and Year of Birth Positions Held with the Fund/Time Served Principal Occupation(s) During Past 5 Years Elizabeth A. Eldridge.
+1650 Market Street, Suite 4000 Philadelphia, PA 19103 Year of Birth: 1977 President of Glenmede Fund since November 2024.
+President of Glenmede Investment Management LP (since 2024).
+Managing Director, The Glenmede Trust Company, N.A.
+(2020).
+Kimberly C. Osborne 1650 Market Street, Suite 4000 Philadelphia, PA 19103 Year of Birth: 1966 Executive Vice President of Glenmede Fund since December 1997; Assistant Treasurer of the Fund since December 2020.
 Client Service Manager of Glenmede Investment Management LP (since 2006).
-Vice President of Glenmede Trust and Glenmede Advisers until 2008.
-Employed by Glenmede Trust 1993-2008 and Glenmede Advisers 2000-2008.
-Christopher E. McGuire 1650 Market Street, Suite 1200 Philadelphia, PA 19103 Year of Birth: 1973 Treasurer of the Funds since December 2019.
-Director of Administration of Glenmede Investment Management LP (since October 2019); Managing Director, State Street Bank and Trust Company (from 2007-October 2019).
-Michael P. Malloy One Logan Square, Suite 2000 Philadelphia, PA 19103-6996 Year of Birth: 1959 Secretary of the Funds since January 1995.
-Partner in the law firm of Faegre Drinker Biddle & Reath LLP.
-Eimile J. Moore 3 Canal Plaza, Suite 100, 3rd Floor Portland, ME 04101 Year of Birth: 1969 Chief Compliance Officer of the Funds since December 2017.
-Senior Principal Consultant (Since 2011).
-Daniel P. Bulger 1650 Market Street, Suite, 1200 Philadelphia, PA 19103 Year of Birth: 1966 Assistant Secretary of the Funds since December 2022.
-Vice President and Counsel, State Street Bank and Trust Company (2016- present).
-Rebecca Tran Savage 1650 Market Street, Suite, 1200 Philadelphia, PA 19103 Year of Birth: 1981 Assistant Secretary of the Funds since December 2022.
-Assistant Vice President and Associate Counsel, State Street Bank and Trust Company (May 2022-present).
+Vice President of Glenmede Trust and Glenmede Advisers (until 2008).
+Employed by Glenmede Trust (1993-2008) and Glenmede Advisers (2000-2008).
+Christopher E. McGuire 1650 Market Street, Suite 4000 Philadelphia, PA 19103 Year of Birth: 1973 Treasurer of Glenmede Fund since December 2019.
+Director of Administration of Glenmede Investment Management LP (since October 2019); Managing Director, State Street Bank and Trust Company (from 2007- 2019).
+Eimile J. Moore 3 Canal Plaza, Suite 100, 3rd Floor Portland, ME 04101 Year of Birth: 1969 Chief Compliance Officer of Glenmede Fund since December 2017.
+Senior Principal Consultant (since 2011).
+Joshua M. Lindauer 1177 Avenue of the Americas 41 st Floor New York, NY 10036 Year of Birth: 1987 Secretary of Glenmede Fund since December 2024.
+Partner, Faegre Drinker Biddle & Reath LLP (law firm) (since 2024); Associate, Faegre Drinker Biddle & Reath LLP (2020-2024); Associate, Drinker Biddle & Reath LLP (law firm) 2017-2020.

-The Boards believe that each Director's/Trustee's experience, qualifications, attributes and skills on an individual basis and in combination with those of the other Directors/Trustees lead to the conclusion that each Director/Trustee should serve in such capacity.
+The Board believes that each Director's experience, qualifications, attributes and skills on an individual basis and in combination with those of the other Directors lead to the conclusion that each Director should serve in such capacity.

-Among the attributes common to all Directors/Trustees is the ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the other Directors/Trustees, the Advisor, Sub-Advisor, other service providers, legal counsel and the independent registered public accounting firm, and to exercise effective business judgment in the performance of their duties as Directors/Trustees.
-A Director's/Trustee's ability to perform his or her duties effectively may have been attained through such person's business, consulting and/or academic positions;

-experience as a board member of the Funds, other investment funds, or non-profit entities or other organizations; education or professional training; and/or other life experiences.
-In addition to these shared characteristics, set forth below is a brief discussion of the specific experience, qualifications, attributes or skills of each Director/Trustee:
+Among the attributes common to all Directors is the ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the other Directors, the Advisor, other service providers, legal counsel and the independent registered public accounting firm, and to exercise effective business judgment in the performance of their duties as Directors.
+A Director's ability to perform his or her duties effectively may have been attained through such person's business, consulting and/or academic positions; experience as a board member of the Fund, other investment funds, or non-profit entities or other organizations; education or professional training; and/or other life experiences.
+In addition to these shared characteristics, set forth below is a brief discussion of the specific experience, qualifications, attributes or skills of each Director:

-H. Franklin Allen, Ph.D.: Dr. Allen has substantial experience in the areas of finance and economics through his educational background and position for many years as a professor of finance and economics at The Wharton School of The University of Pennsylvania and most recently as Vice Dean of Research and Faculty of the Imperial College London Business School and Professor of Finance and Economics and Director of the Brevan Howard Centre for through her board and committee positions with the parent companies of the Advisor and her board and/or executive positions with academic entities, charitable foundations and companies.
+H. Franklin Allen, Ph.D.:

+Dr. Allen has substantial experience in the areas of finance and economics through his educational background and position for many years as a professor of finance and economics at The Wharton School of The University of Pennsylvania and most recently as Vice Dean of Research and Faculty of the Imperial College London Business School and Professor of Finance and Economics and Director of the Brevan Howard Centre for Financial Analysis at the Imperial College London.

+Susan W. Catherwood: Ms. Catherwood has substantial business, finance and investment management experience through her board and committee positions with the parent companies of the Advisor and her board and/or executive positions with academic entities, charitable foundations and companies.